On System Operators with Variation Bounding Properties: Introduction

-The goal of this work is to derive a tractable characterization of systems with $\vb{k}$ observability/controllability operators.
-This complements the literature in several aspects.
-Firstly, we close the gap of algebraic characterization of $\vb{k}$ and $\vd{k}$ matrices beyond limitations to rank and dimensions (cf. \cite{weiss2019generalization,karlin1968total}) or $\ovd{k}$ matrices (cf. \cite{karlin1968total,grussler2020variation}).
+The goal of this work is to derive a tractable characterization of systems with $\vb{k}$ observability/controllability operators, which complements the literature in several aspects: firstly, we close the gap of algebraic characterization of $\vb{k}$ and $\vd{k}$ matrices beyond limitations to rank and dimensions (cf. \cite{weiss2019generalization,karlin1968total}) or $\ovd{k}$ matrices (cf. \cite{karlin1968total,grussler2020variation}).
 Based on that, computationally tractable certificates are achieved by extending related results in \cite{pena_matrices_1995}.
 Secondly, it is shown that an application of these results to the infinite-dimensional observability/controllability operator leads to the external positivity of a related family of linear time-invariant systems.
-This is similar to the approach in \cite{grussler2020variation}, but goes beyond $\ovd{k}$ and does not requiring $A$ to be $\ovd{k}$ (cf. \cite{grussler2021internally}).
+This is similar to the approach in \cite{grussler2020variation}, but goes beyond $\ovd{k}$ and does not require $A$ to be $\ovd{k}$ (cf. \cite{grussler2021internally}).
 To underline this benefit, we present a system example for which there exists a realization with $\vd{2}$ observability operator, but no realization with an $\vd{2}$ $A$.
-This mimics the fact that not all externally positive systems have an internally positive realization \cite{benvenuti2004tutorial,Farina2000,grussler2019tractable}.
-Lastly, as any Hankel operator factors into observability and controllability operator, our results also provide a first sufficient certificate of $\vb{k}$ and $\vd{k}$ Hankel operators.
-Our results are illustrated by bounding the variation of the impulse response aka. the number of over- and undershoots in an step response.
-In future work, we hope to use these insights to also derive characteristics in terms of zeros and poles.
+This parallels the fact that not all externally positive systems have an internally positive realization \cite{benvenuti2004tutorial,farina2011positive,grussler2019tractable}.
+Further, as any Hankel operator factors into observability and controllability operator, our results also provide a first sufficient certificate of $\vb{k}$ and $\vd{k}$ Hankel operators.
+Our results are illustrated by bounding the variation of the impulse response aka. the number of over- and undershoots in a step response.
+In future work, we hope to use these insights to also derive characteristics in terms of zeros and poles. {Lastly, the presented results have been instrumental to subsequent works dealing with sparse optimization problems \cite{marmary2025tractable} and self-oscillations in relay feedback systems \cite{grussler2025discrete,tong2025selfsustained}.}